Okery/PyTorch-Simple-MaskRCNN/README.md

 This repository owns two features:
 - It is pure python code and can be run immediately using PyTorch 1.4 without build
-- Simplified structure and easy to understand how the model works
+- Support automatic mixed precision and distributed training.

 The code is based largely on [TorchVision](https://github.com/pytorch/vision).